parhamfartoot/BattleShip-Game/README.md

 Code Documentation
 ---

 In this section, we will overview the major classes and functions in our code.

----
+`Board.java`

+This class instantiates the canvas, which contains the background, pins, and ships.
+To populate the board, this class calls the `BoardBuilder.java` class.
+Using the Builder Design Pattern, the board is initialized with a specific height, width and pins.
+As well, our board class contains code that handles the mouse events for players when placing their ships.

+`GameModel.java`

+As this GameModel class extends Observable, it keeps track of the Board and all objects associated with it.
+As well, the GameModel uses the Singleton Design Pattern to ensure that there is only one GameModel being used.
+In this class, you can find code that allows the game to swtich between players, states, and modes.

+`View.java`

+The view class contains the current GameModel, Stage, Menu and BorderPane.
+This class is imperative for our visual representation.
+This class handles transition screens and user prompts.